North Sandy Creek (Sandy Creek) Steelhead Fishing

 Rules and Regulations

-North Sandy Creek is one steelhead fishing location that has rules and regulations for fishing on it.
-It is important that you check these state rules and regulations.
+North Sandy Creek has fishing rules and regulations.
+It is important to check these state rules and regulations.

-To start with, the state of New York requires people who are 16 years and above to have a valid fishing license – whether resident or non-resident.
+The state of New York requires people who are 16 years and above to have a valid fishing license, whether residents or non-residents.

 There are also days that come with busier waters and special regulations.